-Two federal gasoline taxes are collected on consumer gasoline purchases: a 10 ¢/L federal flat tax and the five per cent GST applied to the entire purchase price.
+Two federal gasoline taxes are collected on consumer gasoline purchases: a 10¢/L federal flat tax and the five per cent GST applied to the entire purchase price.

-Alberta's gasoline fuel tax is 13 ¢/L, the lowest among the provinces.
+Alberta's gasoline fuel tax (including the carbon levy) was 17.5¢/L in 2017, remaining a lower one among the provinces.
 The provincial fuel tax revenue goes into general revenue and is used to fund priority government services like health, education and infrastructure.